Abk2345/F1DashboardApp/Readme.md

 7. Using library canvasjs charts for showing charts in the app
 8. Modifying and cleaning the code

-# Docker Image creation and push
+# Docker Image creation and push to Docker Hub
 1. writing Dockerfile, .dockerignore files inside frontend for creation of docker image of angular app
 2. Running command: (docker build -t frontend-angular-app .) for creation of front end image
 3. Running image with the command: (docker run -d -p 4200:80 angular-app-frontend) for running the image